BdR76/CSVLint/docs/readme.md

 1) checks for a `schema.ini` file in same folder as data file
 2) checks if the `schema.ini` contains a section for the filename
 2) if no `schema.ini` or section found, then run "Refresh from data"

-This is called the metadata of the data file, and the column metadata is very important for the other functionality to work.
-When the content of the file and the metadata get out-of-sync, for example when editing the data file, the plug-in will detect the columns correctly.
-This can lead to unexpected results when reformatting or validating the data.

 Note; if "Refresh from data" cannot automatically detected any columns, then the metadata definition will default to a "TextFile" with one column of